Hendrik128/Hendrik128/README.md

 👋 Hi, I’m Hendrik Henselmann.
-🌱 I’m currently studying computer science.
+🌱 I have a bachelor's degree in computer science.
+🌱 I am currently working as a software developer (C++).
 👀 I am interested in software engineering and I have basic knowledge of AI.
 :computer: My programming language skills:
    - C [3]